dancohen81/Bla/README.md

 python tray_sprachtool.py
 ```

 The application will appear in your system tray.
 Press and hold the spacebar to record, and release to transcribe.
 The status window will show the current state and the fireflies will change color accordingly.
+The transcribed text will be copied to your primary clipboard and also to a secondary clipboard accessible via `Ctrl+Shift+V`.